ogaudefroy/DynamicStyleBundles/README.md

 ###Multi tenancy support
 By default DynamicStyleBundles supports multitenancy through its caching mechanism which generates caching keys prefixed with HTTP_HOST server variable.
 This behavior is implemented in DefaultCacheKeyGenerator class.

-If this design doesn't match your use you can implement your own cache key generator by implementing ICacheKeyGenerator and registering your implementation when instantiating your DynamicStyleBundle.
+If this design doesn't match your use case you can create your own cache key generator by implementing ICacheKeyGenerator and registering your implementation when instantiating your DynamicStyleBundle.

 ###Cache dependencies
 It can also be very convenient to be able to automatically refresh your bundle when an asset is edited.
-By default, DynamicStyleBundle provides a TimeSpanCacheDependency which expires after 15 minutes.
-If this does not match your needs, you can provide an alternate implementation by implementing the ICacheDependencyBuilder interface and register it when setting the virtual path provider.
+By default, DynamicStyleBundles provides a TimeSpanCacheDependency which expires after 15 minutes.

+You can provide an alternate implementation by implementing the ICacheDependencyBuilder interface and register it when setting the virtual path provider.